mrfixit2001/uboot_builder/README.md

 I've compiled and gathered all the files and tools required to create idbloader.img, trust.img, and uboot.img.

+mkimage binary was copied from the uboot source. loaderimage, rk33*, and trust_merger all were copied from rkbin.

 The first step is to compile uboot from here: https://github.com/mrfixit2001/rockchip-u-boot